GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/summary-reports/design-decisions/index.md

 other words, protects these limited individuals' privacy with a larger amount of added noise.

-A low noise indicates that the data setup was designed in such a way that already allows individuals to "hide in the crowd."
+A low noise value indicates that the data setup was designed in such a way that already allows individuals to "hide in the crowd."
 This means the buckets contain contributions from a sufficient number of events to ensure that individual user privacy is protected.